rasel01310/Design-and-Implementation-of-a-Smart-Multi-Speciality-Hospital-Network-Using-Cisco-Packet-Tracer/README.md

 ## 📁 Repository Structure

-This repository uses a flat structure — all files are in the root directory for simplicity:
+This repository uses a mostly flat structure, with one folder for screenshots:

 ```
 Smart-Hospital-Network-Project/